 Succeeding in today’s economy means creating and pursuing opportunities even with limited resources.
 At Calvin, you’ll develop multiple startups and foster a collaborative mindset that will prepare you for both commercial and non-profit ventures of any size.

 Entrepreneurship is an important part of both global and domestic economies.
-More than 70% of new jobs in the U.S. are created by small businesses.
-95% of U.S. businesses employ fewer than 50 people.
-40% of the U.S. workforce is expected to do at least some freelance work by 2020.
-More than 25 million people are starting or running a new venture in the U.S. In those countries globally that participate in the Global Entrepreneurship Monitor (and which represent around 69% of the world’s population), 582 million people are early stage entrepreneurs.
+More than 70 percent of new jobs in the U.S. are created by small businesses.
+95 percent of U.S. businesses employ fewer than 50 people.
+40 percent of the U.S. workforce is expected to do at least some freelance work by 2020.
+More than 25 million people are starting or running a new venture in the U.S. In those countries globally that participate in the Global Entrepreneurship Monitor (and which represent around 69 percent of the world’s population), 582 million people are early stage entrepreneurs.